tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 goal is cater to these folks, without requiring them to have deep understanding of relational algebra.

-We opted for a dataflow language because it simplifies reasoning: one step at a time.
-At least conceptually, because a smart system optimizes the execution of the users intent so that the pipeline runs efficiently.
-Any declarative language has that property, SQL in particular.
-But the difference to SQL is that a sequential dataflow makes it easy to simply *append* your next operation, as opposed to editing a query in the middle to inject a complicated clause somewhere.
-Instead of having to understand the entire SQL query, you just need to append an operation at the end that does the next thing.
+We opted for a dataflow language because it simplifies reasoning—one step at a time.
+At least conceptually, because a smart system optimizes the execution under the hood.
+Any declarative language where users describe the desired outcome offers the exeuction engine to re-arrange the input, as long as it doesn't change the output.
+Particularly SQL has property, where relational algebra describes the *what* and not the *how*.
+A dataflow language is a bit more concrete in that it's closer to the *how*, but that's precisely the trade-off that simplifies the reasoning: the focus is on a single operation as opposed to an entire large expression.

 This dataflow pipeline style is becoming more and more popular.
 Most SIEMs have a language of their own, like Splunk.
 [Kusto][kusto] is another great example with a wide user base in security.
+Even in the data space, [PRQL](https://prql-lang.org) witnesses a strong support for this way of thinking.

 [kusto]: https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/